CSCAR/workshop-stata-intro/stata_markdown/04-data-manipulation.md

     drop if <varname> == .
     ```

-    Converting back to wide will re-enter those missing values; `reshape` doesn’t care if the long data is "complete".
+    Converting back to wide will re-enter those missing values; `reshape` does not care if the long data is "complete".

 - More than one stub can be entered if you have more than one repeated measurement.
 For example, if the variables were {"id", "x1", "x2", "y1", "y2"},
   you could enter